deysitirado36/Latin102/composition1.md

 > Iolen patiebatur suos parentes interfectos esse.

 Your fifth statement should say that when he had killed all of them, he sent Iole to Deianira.
-> Quia❌??
-Is omnes eos interfecit, Iolen ad Deianiram misit.
+> Quia❌ Is omnes eos interfecit, Iolen ad Deianiram misit.